Lambda-School-Labs/djhelper-be/README.md

 - `npm server` to start the local server
 - `npm test` to start server using testing environment

+The server requires a PostgreSQL database to be running and configured in a `.env` file.

 ### Backend framework goes here

 🚫 Why did you choose this framework?
+(npm, NodeJS, express, PostgreSQL...)?

 - Point One
 - Point Two